jqhoogland/rationalia-starter/LW/Posts/The correct response to uncertainty is *not* half-speed.md

 chapter: null
 synchedAt: '2022-08-30T08:16:29.851Z'
 ---

-# The correct response to uncertainty is *not* half-speed
+# The Correct Response to Uncertainty is *not* Half-speed